-A historic style all leather Afork western saddle with the very comfortable suspended ground seat that weighs 23 lbs.
-This photo illustrates a full 5" cantle height, however 4" is standard height.
+A historic style all leather Afork western saddle with the very comfortable suspended ground seat that weighs 22 lbs.
+This photo illustrates a full 5″ cantle height, however 4″ is standard height.
 Available on the Steele semi or full quarter, gaited, draft, mule, Paso, Arab or other trees.
-Short, light, secure deep seated pared down close contact saddle with technical features such as adjustable postion biothane backed leather fenders, western bell, angled aluminum or endurance stirrups (or upgrade to a true Monel in copper, brass, or stainless), edge tooling, and JWatt Horseshoe hardware and leather strings are the standard.
+Short, light, secure deep seated pared down close contact saddle with technical features such as adjustable position biothane backed leather fenders, western bell, angled aluminum or endurance stirrups (or upgrade to a true Monel in copper, brass, or stainless)stainless hardware and leather strings are the standard.
 Two roll over cantle heights (4” and 5”) and two horn choices (wrapped post or smaller trail horn, or no horn).
-Adjustable Center fire western or 2 billet English center fire adjustable rigging. ***Click on the options page for more choices and matching tack.
-Base price $1999.00
+Adjustable Center fire western or 2 billet English center fire adjustable rigging. ***Click on the options page for more customizing choices and matching tack.

 Double Diamond Old Timer TEK Options

 All of our fenders require no break in because instead of layers of stiff leather we back our leather fenders with biothane.
 Stronger than leather they will not stretch and are very flat increasing that close contact feel and are very kind to the lower back and hips and knees.
 Styles include the Traditional Stylized Old Timer Western, Narrow Trail (straight in shape and about seven inches wide), and the Endurance style ( a curvy leather sleeve over pretwisted biothane, stirrups hang out the bottom on biothane).
 You will not need to wet the fenders and let them sit with a broom to build a bend in all the leather because there isn’t all that leather.
 Traditional blevin buckle length adjustment on all fenders with the exception of the Endurance fender which has a buckle and is able to be adjusted when mounted.